joeldodson/eyesunstrung/docs/blog/something_new.md

 ### Supported Platforms

-It's highly unlikley this will ever be a mobile app.
+It's highly unlikely this will ever be a mobile app.
 I use Windows 11 with the
 [NVDA screen reader](https://nvaccess.org) on a laptop.
 Ease of use will be targeting that environment.